elastic/package-spec/README.md

 Within each version folder, there must be a `spec.yml` file.
 This file is the entry point for the specification for a package's contents.
 For readability, the specification file may (recursively) reference other specification files via `specRef` attributes.

+Note that the specification files primarily defined the structure (syntax) of a package's contents.
+To a limited extent they may also define some semantics.
+Richer semantics, however, will need to be expressed in validation code.